-- ☐ Set up training space.
+- Set up training space.
 The training room can be set up in many different ways.

-The recommended arrangement is a circle or a U shape so participants can see and interact with one another - ☐ Pens, pencils, paper for participants - ☐ Case scenario cards (found at the back of this module).
-Photocopy each scenario as a handout or write scenarios on index cards (one scenario card for each pair of participants) - ☐ A copy of the DPC Brochure Decreasing Conflict & Building Bridges for each participant (The toolbox has eight brochures, so you might need to make more copies before the session) - Blank flip chart for taking group notes.
-If no flip chart is available, then 81/2x11 inch paper or a dry-erase board - ☐ Prepare and post this information well before participants enter the room (see diagram below): - Training title - Purpose of training - Activities - List of benefits of good communication found on the following page

-Purpose: To share and practice some basic communication skills that can help us listen to and communicate more effectively with our patients.
+The recommended arrangement is a circle or a U-shape, so participants can see and interact with one another - Pens, pencils, and paper for participants - Case scenario cards (found at the back of this module).
+Photocopy each scenario as a handout or write scenarios on index cards (one scenario card for each pair of participants) - A copy of the DPC Brochure Decreasing Conflict & Building Bridges for each participant (The Toolbox includes eight brochures, so you might need to make more copies before the session) - Blank flip chart for taking group notes.
+If no flip chart is available, then use 81⁄2x11-inch paper or a dry-erase board - Prepare and post this information well before participants enter the room (see diagram below): - Training title - Purpose of training that can help us listen to and communicate more practice some basic communication skills effectively with our patients.